YanaPalacheva/perturbation_study/jnd_experiment/readme.md

 ### Step by step guide on executing the JND experiment

 The staircase algorithm is based on the paper [Contributions of Auditory and Somatosensory Feedback to Vocal Motor Control](https://pubs.asha.org/doi/full/10.1044/2020_JSLHR-19-00296) by Smith et al.
 We used [PsychoPy](https://www.psychopy.org/) to set up the experiment.
+This code is tested on Python 3.8.

 **Preparation:**
 * clone this repository with `git clone https://github.com/YanaPalacheva/perturbation_study.git`